 - Identify any trees including those proposed to be removed and those to be retained

 - Details of species classifications, locations and significance (if known)

-- Approximate height, circumference of trunk and canopy spread of trees
+- Approximate height, circumference of trunk at 1.3 metres above ground and canopy spread of trees

 - Identify any trees with nests, hollows or other potential nesting/roosting values

 - Any proposed revegetation and/or rehabilitation on the site

 The Vegetation Management Act 1999 is Queensland's primary state legislation that protects remnant and regrowth vegetation on freehold land and state land, as well as certain non-remnant vegetation on state land.